CristianBuca/MS3_TopShelf/README.md

 ## **Acknowledgements**

 * Special thanks to my mentor Mo Shami for his suggestions and guidance.
+* Special thanks to my brother for his feedback and suggestions.
 * My family for their encouragement and support.
-* Special thanks to Neil from Student Care for helping me through a tough time and everyone else in the Student Care Team that touched bases making sure I am on track.
+* The Code Institute tutors that helped me when I was hitting walls.
 * The Code Institute team for all the effort and energy they put into creating and curating the content for this programme.

 ## Disclaimer